Adaptive Rate of Convergence of Thompson Sampling for Gaussian Process Optimization: Introduction

+Another example is on tuning hyperparameters in machine learning models to optimize certain model evaluation criterion; for example, the least squared error for a regression model using random forests. \cite{snoek2012practical} and \cite{7352306} frame this as a Bayesian Optimization problem of maximizing some function on the space of hyperparameters of the class of models.
+Each function evaluation in this setup needs to train the model for a particular value of hyperparameter.
+This can be expensive when the model is large and has a large amount of training data.
+The concept of reward is not meaningful in this situation because we only care about finding the model that optimizes the given loss function.
+Finding the best model quickly is imperative to reduce computation cost and hence it is important to know when to stop the search for the best hyperparameter value.

+In order to answer this question, we would need to understand how fast $\bsx^t \rightarrow \bsx^*$ and that is the focus of this paper.
+Under some assumptions, we prove concentration bounds for $\bsx^t$ where the probability that $\bsx^t$ is bounded away from $\bsx^*$ decays exponentially fast in $t$.
+Moreover, the result allows us to derive an adaptive rate of convergence depending on the function structure.
+We show an explicit dependence on the ``sharpness" or ``flatness" of a function towards its rate of convergence.
+The main idea of the proof relies on breaking down the continuous domain into discrete regions and bounding the error on each discrete region, which can then be combined by the union bound.
+To the best of our knowledge, this is the first result that proves the convergence for an infinite-armed bandit where the utility of each arm is correlated.

 The rest of the paper is organized as follows.
-In Section \ref{sec:problem} we formally introduce the problem, the Thompson Sampling algorithm and the main result.
+In Section \ref{sec:problem} we formally introduce the problem, the Thompson Sampling algorithm and the main result in Theorem \ref{thm:convergence}.
 We describe some preliminary results in Section \ref{sec:prelims} and prove the main result in Section \ref{sec:analysis}.
 Simulation studies are shown in Section \ref{sec:simul_study} which highlight the convergence without the explicit assumptions required for the proof.
 We discuss some generalizations and concluding remarks in Section \ref{sec:conclusion}.
-The proofs of all preliminary and supporting results in the given supplementary material.
+The proofs of all preliminary and supporting results are given in the Appendix.